peterhinch/micropython_ir/README.md

 driver design ensures operation regardless of sense.

-In my testing a 38KHz demodulator worked with 36KHz and 40KHz remotes, but this is obviously not guaranteed or optimal.
+In my testing a 38KHz demodulator worked with 36KHz and 40KHz remotes, but this is obviously neither guaranteed nor optimal.

 The pin used to connect the decoder chip to the target is arbitrary.
 The test program assumes pin X3 on the Pyboard, pin 23 on ESP32 and pin 13 on ESP8266.